What are the parts of speech in Spanish?

 About Articles / The “Ninth” Part of Speech

-Some teachers consider articles (el, la, los, las) a subcategory of adjectives because they also describe nouns.
+A note on articles: Some teachers consider articles (el, la, los, las) a subcategory of adjectives.
 Others treat them as a ninth part of speech.
-Both are correct.
+Either way — learn a noun together with its article from the beginning.
+La mesa.
+El gato.
+It saves a lot of confusion later.

 Adjectives help you describe nouns, but to show what those nouns do, you need verbs.
 Let’s look at how Spanish verbs work.